Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• Refer to NICE guidance on Thyroid disease: assessment and management
+• Refer to NICE NG145 Thyroid disease: assessment and management.

 • Prior to treatment, it is important to establish that thyroid stimulating hormone (TSH) is elevated, thus confirming primary hypothyroidism.
 A normal or low TSH may suggest pituitary or hypothalamic disease for which specialist referral is necessary.